martinsumner/leveled/docs/PATHS.md

 - Check each persisted Level of the merge tree, and if not found
 - Return not_found

+## TLDR

+There is a lot of activity involved in the HEAD path - but most of the activity is very quick and has minimal impact.

+The biggest chunk of effort by far, spending about two-thirds of the CPU time is when a value is found within a SST file's block - and the block needs to be de-serialised (using binary_to_term), and the block (which is a 32 element list of Keys/Metadata) needs to be walked to the nth element to return the Key/Value.
+This process takes around 300 microseconds in real world tests, but only 53 microseconds in local benchmark testing (possibly due to CPU cache effects).

 Each of these steps is now described in more detail.

 ## The Bookie's Ledger Cache